Artin0123/gemini-image-mcp-server/README.md

 **Path conversion is the responsibility of the AI assistant (or its execution environment).** The server will try to interpret the received path as is, applying basic security checks.

+Relative paths are resolved against a list of search directories gathered from `MCP_MEDIA_BASE_DIRS`, `MCP_MEDIA_BASE_DIR`, `MCP_MEDIA_SEARCH_DIRS`, `MCP_WORKSPACE_ROOT`, `WORKSPACE_ROOT`, and the process working directories (`process.cwd()`, `INIT_CWD`, `PWD`).
+Configure one of the environment variables for predictable results when the MCP client launches the server from a different directory.

 The server will load any local media path that exists on the host machine, regardless of where the server process was started.
-For predictable results, supply absolute paths so the assistant never relies on an inherited current working directory.
+For predictable results, supply absolute paths so the assistant never relies on an inherited current working directory, or set `MCP_MEDIA_BASE_DIRS` so the intended workspace is included in the search list.

+### Gemini Files API display names

+Google's Gemini Files API currently rejects `displayName` metadata on uploads.
+The server still accepts an optional `displayName` field in tool requests for forward compatibility, but it strips the value before calling Gemini.
+Clients should not rely on `displayName` appearing in the generated response payloads.

 ### Note: Type Errors During Build